NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

 Now you should have new folders in the nohatech/ folder.
 So what we need to do now is to run Seafile for the first time and then you will be prompted to create the Administrator when you do run the ./seahub.sh start command, but it's importent that you are running the ./seafile.sh start before the seahub as both are needed to run Seafile.
+And also remember that you should never start Seafile with the sudo command or change any of the files in your Seafile folder with the sudo command.
 ```
  cd /opt/nohatech/seafile-server-latest